K-12 Schools

 All Hazard Emergency Response

 Large-scale emergency incidents and disasters can occur anywhere.
-When they do, being prepared ahead of time is one of the most important factors in a successful response.
+When they do, being prepared in advance is one of the most important factors in a successful response.
 This workshop will provide the tools to enable administrators, students, faculty, and staff to manage a wide variety of emergency situations.
 For more information or to schedule a training, contact bethany@dprep.com.

 BIT/CARE Team Needs Assessment

 When starting with a new community partner, whether they are just forming their BIT/CARE or threat team or have been in existence for years, we like to start with a needs assessment of the team.
-This process allows team members and key community partners to talk with our consultants via zoom, complete a quantitative survey and receive unique feedback on how the system is working and where there are opportunities for growth.
-When performing an assessment, DPrep Safety looks at team functionality, processes and community needs from a variety of perspectives.
-This includes online surveys, one-to-one conversations, observing team meetings and reviewing advertising/marketing materials, reporting forms and policy and procedure documents.
-Our observations are brought together to create a report and suggestions for training and/or team improvements.
+This process allows team members and key community partners to talk with our consultants via Zoom, complete a quantitative survey, and receive unique feedback on how the system is working and where there are opportunities for growth.
+When performing an assessment, DPrep Safety considers team functionality, processes, and community needs from multiple perspectives.
+This includes online surveys, one-to-one conversations, observing team meetings, and reviewing advertising/marketing materials, reporting forms, and policy and procedure documents.
+Our observations are compiled into a report and suggestions for training and/or team improvements.
 For more information or to schedule a training, contact bethany@dprep.com or visit https://www.dprepsafety.com/care.

 Developing Effective Interventions